Vllaadd/algorithms-Colt-Steele/CODE_BREAKDOWN.md

 4. Result:
     - The binary search returns the index of the target value if found, or -1 if not found.
     - The naive solution returns the index if the target is found or -1 if not found.

+# sumZero
+1. Pattern used: `Multiple pointers`
+2. Initialize  two pointers `left` and `right` at both ends of the array
+3. Continue iterating as long as the `left` pointer is less than the `right` pointer
+4. Calculate the sum of elements at the current pointers `sum = arr[left] + arr[right]`
+5. Zero sum check:
+    - if the sum is zero, return the pair of elements that add up to zero
+    - if the sum is greater than zero, move the `right` pointer to the left
+    - if the sum is less than zero, move the `left` pointer to the right
+6. The loop terminates when the `left` pointer is no longer less than the `right` pointer
+7. If a zero-sum pair is found, it is returned; otherwise, `undefined` is implicitly returned

+# averagePair
+1. Pattern Used: `Multiple Pointers`
+2. Pointer Initialization:
+    - Initialize two pointers (left and right) at both ends of the sorted array.
+3. Iterative Process:
+    - Iterate through the array using multiple pointers while left is less than right.
+    - Calculate the current average of elements at the current pointers.
+    - Check if the current average is equal to the target.
+If so, return true.
+    - If the current average is less than the target, move the left pointer to the right.
+    - If the current average is greater than the target, move the right pointer to the left.
+4. Termination:
+    - The loop terminates when left is no longer less than right.
+5. Result:
+    - Return false if no pair with the target average is found during the iteratio

 # countUniqueValues
 1. Pattern used: `Multiple pointers`